agimus-project/panda_torque_mpc/README.md

 # panda_torque_mpc
 ------------------
-Various torque controllers, building toward torque MPC of Panda manipulator.
+ROS package for torque controlled MPC of a Panda manipulator.

 # Building
 `mamba` is faster but you can use conda interchangeably.